Shay Given: 2007–2009

 Given made his 400th appearance for the club on 1 January 2007 in a 2–2 draw against Manchester United.
 He ended the 2006–07 season with 22 league appearances as the club finished in 13th place, and reached the last 16 of the UEFA Cup.

-Given's 2007–08 season was prematurely ended by injury in February when he had an occurrence of an old groin injury in the 5–1 home defeat by Manchester United.
+Given's 2007–08 season was prematurely ended by injury in February 2008 when he had a re-occurrence of a previous groin injury in the 5–1 home defeat by Manchester United.

 The opening months of Newcastle's 2008–09 season were blighted by ownership and managerial turmoil, as well as numerous injury problems.
 This manifested itself on the pitch as the club struggled to direct itself clear of the relegation zone.
-However a highlight was Given saving a Kevin Nolan penalty in a 1–0 win over Bolton Wanderers.
-On 2 January 2009, following the 5–1 defeat at home against Liverpool, the player's lawyer released a statement saying that his client was "considering his future" at Newcastle, and requested permission to talk to representatives of Manchester City on 28 January after the club made a bid of £5 million which was subsequently rejected.
+However, a highlight was Given saving a Kevin Nolan penalty in a 1–0 win over Bolton Wanderers.
+On 2 January 2009, following a 5–1 defeat at home against Liverpool, Given's lawyer released a statement saying that Given was "considering his future" at Newcastle, and requested permission to talk to representatives of Manchester City on 28 January after the club made a bid of £5 million which was subsequently rejected.
 Newcastle manager Joe Kinnear had already stated that the club was "not interested at all in selling him", and described the amount on offer for Given as "insulting".
-However, on 30 January, it was reported that Newcastle had given permission for Given to enter talks with his suitors.
+However, on 30 January, it was reported that Newcastle had given permission for Given to enter talks with Manchester City.
 After a transfer fee initially reported to be around £8 million was agreed between the clubs, Given signed for Manchester City on 1 February, with the transfer window set to close the following day.
-Although the fee for Given was expected to be around £8 million, in February 2009 Newcastle United managing director Derek Llambias revealed at a supporters panel meeting that Given had been sold for an initial £5.9 million.
-Given was 34 games away from breaking Newcastle United's appearance record held by Jimmy Lawrence.
+Although the fee for Given was expected to be around £8 million, in February 2009, Newcastle managing director Derek Llambias revealed at a supporters panel meeting that Given had been sold for an initial £5.9 million.
+Given was 34 games away from breaking Newcastle's appearance record held by Jimmy Lawrence.